1. Identity of the data controller

 3.1.2 Health and nutrition data

-- Glucose readings (manual, imported from Apple Health, optionally synced with LibreView or Nightscout)
+- Glucose readings (manual, imported from Apple Health, or optionally synced from external glucose sources you voluntarily connect)

 - Meal records: food photo (optional), name, ingredients, estimated macros, glycemic load, time